Kornweiss-Medical-LLC/KMLLC/docs/august_hcq_update.md

 ## Hydroxychloroquine with or without Azithromycin in Mild-to-Moderate Covid-19 \| NEJM

    [This study](https://www.nejm.org/doi/10.1056/NEJMoa2019014) examined HCQ as treatment for mild-moderate CoViD-19 disease.
-Patients were randomized either to standard care, standard care + HCQ or standard care + HCQ+Azithro.
-Standard care was determined by the treating clinician, which is an important fact that I'll discuss below.
+Patients were randomized either to standard care, standard care + HCQ or standard care + HCQ + Azithromycin.
+Standard care was determined by the treating clinician, which is an important fact that I'll mention again below.
 Here are the key outcomes data:

 ![](https://kornweiss-medical-llc.github.io/content/images/table2_01.png)

 You can see the numbers for yourself in this table.
-The numbers are looking really similar on every level - number of people in the hospital, requiring oxygen, on ventilators, deceased, etc.
+Regardless of treatment group, the numbers are really similar on every level - number of people in the hospital, requiring oxygen, on ventilators, deceased, etc.

 **Other Treatments Used in This Study**